hartwigmedical/scripts/peach/README.md

 ### Infer Haplotypes
 TODO: write

+TODO: describe goal

 Haplotypes are called for each gene separately.
 First, collect the full calls that correspond to that gene.
-Second, extract the alt alleles wrt v38 from these full calls, and count the number of times each combination of position (v38) and alt allele (v38) occurs.
+Then, extract the alt alleles wrt v38 from these full calls, and count the number of times each combination of position (v38) and alt allele (v38) occurs.
-Third, use recursive descent to determine all haplotype combinations that perfectly explain all of these variants.
+Use recursive descent to determine all haplotype combinations that perfectly explain all of these variants.
-If there are no such combinations, then no haplotypes can be called for this gene.
+If there are no such combinations, then no haplotype combination can be called for this gene.
-If such combinations do exist, then the fourth step is to determine the length of each valid haplotype combination contains, where the *length* homozygous haplotype calls count as two haplotypes.
+If such combinations do exist, then the next step is to determine the length of each valid haplotype combination, where the *length* is the number of haplotypes in the combination if homozygous haplotype calls count as two haplotypes.
+Find the minimum length of the valid haplotype combinations, and select the haplotype combinations whose length is equal to this minimum.
+If precisely one such haplotype combination exists, then this combination will be called for this gene.
+If more than one haplotype combination of minimum length exists, then no haplotype combination is called for this gene.

 TODO: example

-### Produce Output
-TODO: write

 ### Restrictions
 TODO: write